Helpful Gardening Tips

-Although the plant has no roots, it's found at the bottom of water but is can sometimes float freely in the water.
+Although the plant has no roots, it's found at the bottom of water but can sometimes float freely.

 The Coontail creates fish habitat, improves water clarity, and provides food for species.
 It also provides cover for small fish from their predators.